 Two types of non-Hodgkin’s lymphoma include SLL, small lymphocytic lymphoma, and CLL, chronic lymphocytic leukemia.
 SLL is typically curable and manageable with treatment, but outlook depends on a few factors.

-Small lymphocytic leukemia (SLL) is a cancer of the immune system.
-It affects infection-fighting white blood cells called B-cells.
+Small lymphocytic lymphoma (SLL) is a slow-growing cancer of the immune system.
+It is a non-Hodgkin’s lymphoma that affects infection-fighting white blood cells called B cells.

-SLL is one type of non-Hodgkin lymphoma, along with chronic lymphocytic lymphoma (CLL).
-The two cancers are basically the same disease, and they're treated in the same way.
-The only difference is each cancer is located in a different part of the body.
+SLL is one type of non-Hodgkin’s lymphoma, along with chronic lymphocytic leukemia (CLL).
+In 2016, the World Health Organization (WHO) designated the two cancers as the same disease, and they’re treated in the same way.
+The only difference between each cancer is its location in the body.